Renault Boreal

-The Renault Boreal is a compact crossover SUV by French car manufacturer Renault that is set to begin production 2025.
-Derived from the Dacia Bigster, it will be manufactured at the Curitiba plant in Brazil and sold across Latin America.
+The Renault Boreal is a compact crossover SUV by French car manufacturer Renault that is being produced since 2025.
+It is derived from the Dacia Bigster.

+Overview

-The model will also be produced in Bursa, Turkey, for 54 markets, such as Eastern European countries (outside the European Union), the Middle East and countries around the Mediterranean.
+From 2025, the Boreal is produced in Bursa, Turkey, for 54 markets, such as Eastern European countries (outside the European Union), the Middle East and countries around the Mediterranean.

+It will also be manufactured in Chennai, India and in Curitiba plant in Brazil for Latin America.